bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 Questions:
--- How have Maven Roasters sales trended over time?
+-- How have Maven Roasters sales trended over time?<br/>

--- Which days of the week tend to be busiest, and why do you think that's the case?
+-- Which days of the week tend to be busiest, and why do you think that's the case?<br/>
 -- Which products are sold most and least often?
-Which drive the most revenue for the business?
+Which drive the most revenue for the business?<br/>

--- How have Maven Roasters sales trended over time?
-    -- telling the story of what happened from 2023 January to 2023 June in Maven Roasters -- sales increased gradually from january to june, june being the best selling month in terms of number of transactions which is equal to the total number of customers
-    -- the number of customers almost doubled in june compared to january -- we should consider that if customer purchased various items in a transaction, that is counted more than one transaction with the same time label - DICTINCT count - this is a data challenge
+**📈 Sales Trend Analysis (Jan–Jun 2023)**

+• To explore how Maven Roasters' sales have trended over time, I analyzed transactional data from January to June 2023.
+The results show a steady upward trend in sales, with June emerging as the peak month in terms of activity.<br/>
+• Customer count nearly doubled from January to June, indicating strong growth in foot traffic and engagement.<br/>
+• The total number of transactions (used as a proxy for customer visits) also rose significantly.<br/>
+• It’s important to note that transactions are counted at the item level — meaning that a single customer purchasing multiple items in one visit results in multiple rows with the same timestamp.
+This required using DISTINCT counts to accurately reflect the number of unique transactions or customers.<br/>
+• The store achieved its highest profit in June, effectively doubling its profit compared to January — signaling improved efficiency or higher-value sales alongside increased traffic.

+This trend analysis sets the foundation for understanding customer behavior and business performance over the six-month period.

 number of customers: